Michael Hill underlying earnings fall 14% as margins squeezed

 "2019 was a transitional year for the company.
 Whilst we are disappointed with the financial result, we have finished the year with positive sales momentum and reduced inventory," chief executive Daniel Bracken said.

-Its reported net profit was A$16.5m in the year to June 30 versus a restated A$1.6m profit in the prior year, which was impacted by employee wage remediation costs of A$4.5m , one-off aged inventory impairment of A$6 million and employee restructuring costs of A$2m as part of the firm's cost-cutting programme.
+Its reported net profit was A$16.5m in the year to June 30 versus a restated A$1.6m profit in the prior year, which was impacted by employee wage remediation costs of A$4.5m, one-off aged inventory impairment of A$6 million and employee restructuring costs of A$2m as part of the firm's cost-cutting programme.

 The prior year was restated for employee remediation after a review of the group's Australian retail employment contracts and rostering showed non-compliance with some requirements that resulted in the underpayment of some current and former employees.
-Other one-off costs, including the closure of the Emma & Roe business and the US operation also impacted the prior year.
+Other one-off costs, including the closure of the Emma & Roe business and the US operation, also impacted the prior year.

 Group operating revenue was A$569.5m versus A$575.5m in the prior year and group same-store sales were A$524.7m, down 3.3 per cent on the year.